 c.
 Witnesses cast the first stones.
 B. W. Johnson commented on the woman's stoning.
 He wrote: “The hands of the witnesses shall be first upon him to put him to death, and afterward the hands of all the people.
 So, thou shalt put the evil away from among you," Deuteronomy 17:5-7; Deuteronomy 13:9.

 d.
 He continued: “When they persisted, saying, What sayest thou?
 He (gave them) an awful rebuke.
 They knew that he knew their lives, that they were as guilty as the woman they had brought.
-They forgot the demand of Moses (Deut.
-17:5–7) that the witnesses should cast the first stone, and his answer was like a bolt of lightning.
+They forgot Moses's (Deut.
+17:5–7) demand that the witnesses cast the first stone, and his answer was like a bolt of lightning.
 Covered with shame, when he (stooped down) and wrote again, they went out one by one,” Page 259-260.
 (My insertions).
 Consider,

 e.
 Stephen’s stoning.
 Luke penned: “And (the people) cast him out of the city, and stoned him: and the witnesses laid down their clothes at a young man's feet, whose name was Saul.
 And they stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit,” Acts 7:58-59.
 John penned again,

 a.
-The Lord’s judgment was this, “you who are without sin (in this matter) be the first to throw a stone at her.”
-The Master puts the sentencing of the woman upon her accusers.
+The Lord’s judgment was this: “You who are without sin (in this matter) should be the first to throw a stone at her.”
+The Master puts the woman's sentencing upon her accusers.
 As saith the Law, the accusers are the first to throw a stone at her, and then the whole crowd.
 He who is without offense in this matter: chunk the first rock!
-That’s how we say it in west Texas!
+That’s how we say it in West Texas!

 b.
 The order, first the eyewitnesses, then the religious rulers of the temple, then the entire crowd could throw their stones at her.